Get inspired by these black educational visionaries who have made teaching and learning better for all of us.

 Teacher and Educational Reformer

-Marva Collins (1936-2015) was a Chicago public school teacher for 14 years before cashing out her pension and starting a school in her home in 1975.
-Collins felt that the schools she taught in were mislabeling black children as mentally disabled and encouraging them to act out in harmful ways.
+Marva Collins taught in Chicago for 14 years, then left to start her own school at home in 1975.
+Collins felt that Chicago schools were mislabeling black children as mentally disabled and encouraging them to act out in harmful ways.

-Through Collins’ innovative approach to teaching and learning, her Westside Preparatory School flourished and won accolades for turning children considered “unteachable” into successful students
+Through Collins’ innovative approach, her Westside Preparatory School flourished.
+The school won accolades for turning children considered “unteachable” into successful students

 How Are You Shaping Education?